data-forge/data-forge-js/README.md

 	fs.writeFileSync(outputFilePath, outputDataFrame.toJSON());

 ## Working a massive CSV file

+WARNING: This section doesn't work yet.
+I'm look at performance with large files soon.

 When working with large text files use *FileReader* and *FileWriter*. *FileReader* is an iterator, it allows the specified file to be loaded piecemeal, in chunks, as required. *FileWriter* allows iterative output.
 These work in combination with lazy evaluation so to incrementally read, process and write massive files that are too large or too slow to work with in memory in their entirety.